zyrant/CPDet3D/README.md

 ### Environment settings

-- For installing the environment, we follow [SPGroup3D](https://github.com/zyrant/SPGroup3D).
+- To install the environment, we follow [SPGroup3D](https://github.com/zyrant/SPGroup3D).

 - All the `CPDet3D`-related code locates in the folder [projects_sparse](projects).